 Mambá is not the name of a snake (notice the tilde/emphasis on the second syllable).
 The word is almost certainly of African origin; however, I am uncertain of the origins of the dish itself.
 The word for peanut in Congolese is muamba, with nearly the same pronunciation as the Spanish/Dominican word.
-As mambá is traditionally served spread on casabe (recipe) it suggests that perhaps mambá is also a very old tradition.
-Since the word can be neatly traced back to African slaves of Congolese origin, the dish or something similar may have arrived with them.
+As mambá is traditionally served spread on casabe it suggests that perhaps mambá is also a very old tradition.
+Since the word can be neatly traced back to enslaved Africans of Congolese origin, the dish or something similar may have arrived with them.

 Thanks to John, one of our readers, for pointing us in the right direction.